dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 The read semantics of hyperdb are unchanged from hypercore: an actor does not need to be "authorized" (for writing) to read the full history of a database, they only need the public key.

+As noted in other DEPs, a malicious writer can potentially execute a denial of service (DoS) attack by appending hyperdb entries that for a cyclic loop of references.

 # Drawbacks